kderme/gsoc/blog/report.md

 I recently added a new function in q-s-m, which takes care of cleaning up the state after the end of each test.
 The pr https://github.com/advancedtelematic/quickcheck-state-machine/pull/346 also has a a new q-s-m example with many meta-properties, that is it tests q-s-m itself.
-An extensive iscussion about it can be found here https://github.com/advancedtelematic/quickcheck-state-machine/issues/335.
-I also wrote a blog post about it https://github.com/kderme/gsoc/blob/master/blog/cleanup.md which explains how cleamup is done, why it's necessary and why its implementaion is interesting for the parallel case of q-s-m.
+An extensive discussion about it can be found here https://github.com/advancedtelematic/quickcheck-state-machine/issues/335.
+I also wrote a blog post about it https://github.com/kderme/gsoc/blob/master/blog/cleanup.md which explains how cleanup is done, why it's necessary and why its implementation is interesting for the parallel case of q-s-m.

 I fixed a bug in q-s-m https://github.com/advancedtelematic/quickcheck-state-machine/pull/348 which made some of my tests fail.
 I also wrote another q-s-m test, which fails without the fix (same pr).
 In this blog https://github.com/kderme/gsoc/blob/master/blog/References.md I discuss about some internals of q-s-m and some of my bug fixes in q-s-m, included this one.

 I wrote a meta-blog https://github.com/kderme/gsoc/blob/master/blog/meta-blog.md which introduces all my blogs (which I have mentioned above) in a less descriptive way.
-So it's not a report, like this file, but is intented for someone outside Haskell.org who would like to read about my work.
+So it's not a report, like this file, but is intended for someone outside Haskell.org who would like to read about my work.

 Feedback for my work and my blogs is very welcome <br/>